kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ```

 Given that preemption unit shouldn't be larger then the scheduling unit, additional validation
 will be added to prevent `All` disruption mode for PodGroups with BasicSchedulingPolicy.

+The DisruptionMode is modeled as a struct to allow future extensibility, especially with the
+upcoming CompositePodGroup.
+This KEP approval does not mean that these plans are approved
+but we are seeing potential future use cases, like custom DisruptionMode with "preempt
+single units until X, then preempt all" semantics, which require DisrtupionMode to be expandable.

 While the `PreemptionMode` might seem the more natural name here, we envision that the same
 concept can be later used in `Eviction` API and other usecases, so we already start with a more